th2-net/th2-docs/src/plugins/remark/buetify-tables/README.md

 # Buetify Tables Plugin

-This plugin wraps all tables into special styled block.
+This plugin wraps all tables into a special styled block.

 ## Transform